 Avenue 3 was more than a street to early Miamians and tourists; it was a destination.
 While it began residential, it quickly changed as commercial buildings replaced homes in the 1910s and 1920s.
 The second decade of the twentieth century experienced a building boom that changed the landscape of downtown Miami for good.
 Perpendicular to Flagler Street and parallel to Biscayne Boulevard, Avenue 3 was consumed into part of Miami’s early skyline.
 The upscale residential street was quickly converted to a downtown commercial thoroughfare.

 Today, there is a community-driven effort to bring back this once historic street to its original luster.
 The goal of the Avenue 3 project is to upgrade and bring attention to a forgotten street.
-Please join me on Saturday, January 18 from 11:00am – 1:30pm for a walking tour to learn more about this historic street.

 Note: This article is also posted on Downtown News.Click Here to Subscribe